 Responsible Agricultural Practices

 Agriculture is a major contributor to water pollution through runoff of fertilisers, pesticides, soil, and animal waste.
-Farmers should implement sustainable practices like precision application of chemicals, buffer strips along waterways, and conservation tillage to avoid industrial water pollution.
+To avoid water pollution, farmers should implement sustainable practices like precision chemical application, buffer strips along waterways, and conservation tillage.
 Government programs can offer incentives and subsidies to help farmers transition to responsible practices that are also cost-effective.

 Limiting Plastic Pollution